 Continue to Bartolome, a small island that has two visitor sites.
 At the first site, you can snorkel around Pinnacle Rock, where penguins are usually seen.
 Then, it’s back on board for a quick change of clothes followed by a short dinghy ride to a dry landing for a climb to the highest point on the island.
 On the way up, encounter different volcanic formations, including spatter and tuff cones, lava flow and lava tubes.
 From the summit, you will have a wonderful view of Sullivan Bay.
 For those not interested in the hike, there is the option of a panga ride.
 See sea lions, pioneer plants, reef sharks, rays and colorful reef fish.

-After lunch, travel to Tagus Cove, which was historically used as an anchoring place for pirates, buccaneers and whalers.
+Tagus Cove was historically used as an anchoring place for pirates, buccaneers and whalers.
 Here you will see the names of hundreds of ships painted on the high ridges (a practice now forbidden).
 On the hike, the trail goes through an area of vegetation and the volcanic landscape of Darwin volcano.
-At the top of the trail, enjoy an incredible view of the whole cove and Darwin Lake.
+At the top of the trail, you will enjoy an incredible view of the whole cove and Darwin Lake.
 The brisk “power-hike” is followed by kayaking or a panga ride, where you will have the opportunity to see a large number of blue-footed boobies perched on the ledges of the cliffs, as well as marine iguanas, penguins, brown pelicans, brown noddy terns and swallow-tailed gulls.
-While exploring the channel between Fernandina and Isabela Islands, dolphins and whales are sometimes encountered.
+While exploring the channel between Fernandina and Isabela Islands, we sometimes encounter dolphins and whales.